wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

 ##### 414 Presumption as to master of ship

-*   (1) Where, in any proceedings for an offence against this Act or any regulations made under this Act, the informant alleges in any information that any person was, or was not, the master of any ship at any specified time, the allegation shall be presumed to be true in the absence of proof to the contrary.
+*   (1) Where, in any proceedings for an offence against this Act or any regulations made under this Act, the prosecutor alleges in any charge that any person was, or was not, the master of any ship at any specified time, the allegation shall be presumed to be true in the absence of proof to the contrary.

-    (2) The presumption in subsection (1) shall apply whether or not separate or further evidence is adduced by or on behalf of the informant in support of the relevant allegation or presumption.
+    (2) The presumption in subsection (1) shall apply whether or not separate or further evidence is adduced by or on behalf of the prosecutor in support of the relevant allegation or presumption.

-    Compare: 1983 No 14 [ss 106B][861], [106C][862]; 1990 No 29 [s 51][863]
+    Compare: 1983 No 14 [ss 106B][860], [106C][861]; 1990 No 29 [s 51][862]

+    Section 414(1): amended, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 414(2): amended, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 415 Offences committed in foreign ports or on high seas by seafarers of New Zealand ships